rodnie30/dispatch/README.md

 ## Process

+#### Sunday 5/5/2019
+_Realized that my project will probably need a good search component.
+Added this to the MVP.
+Also read an article on how to add <a href="https://hackernoon.com/add-keyboard-shortcuts-to-your-web-app-ba358016ff05">Keyboard Shortcuts</a> to your web app, might be useful for creating new customers, work orders, or starting a search with just a few key presses._

+#### Saturday 5/4/2019
+_Spent some time doing research on Moment.js and css modules.
+Started thinking about some layout options.
+Also thought that work orders will need an assigned technician variable and possibly adding a preferred technician variable to the customer data.
+I'm considering using npx create-react-app for this project, did some research into that._

 #### Friday 5/3/2019
-_Since this mostly a planning day the format for this entry will be a little different.
+_Since this is mostly a planning day the format for this entry will be a little different.
 I need to account for the time spent hour by hour so my instructors will know what I've been working on._
-* 8:00am to 9:00am - Was reading <a href="https://reactjs.org/docs/thinking-in-react.html">Think in React</a> and making README
+* 8:00am to 9:00am - Read <a href="https://reactjs.org/docs/thinking-in-react.html">Think in React</a> and started making this README
-* 9:00am to 10:00am - Collaborated with a former coworker (who is still doing dispatching at my old company) on some future features that would make this project really awesome if I'm able to figure out how to implament them.
+* 9:00am to 10:00am - Collaborated with a former coworker (who is still doing dispatching at my old company) on some future features that would make this project really awesome if I'm able to figure out how to implement them.
 * 10:00am to 11:00am - Small mental break after thinking up future features.
 Started working on User Stories.
 * 11:00am to 12:00pm - Continue working on User Stories.
 * 1200pm to 1:00pm - Lunch.